-Date Topic(s) Attendees 1 Follow-Up Section in AEMP Plan, Version 3.0 September 15, 2022 • Provide an overview of revisions to the AEMP sampling plan following technical review of the Joint MA/EMA Permits Application Review (Round 1 and Round 2).
+Date Topic(s) Attendees 1 Follow-Up Section in AEMP Plan, Version 3.0 September 15, 2022 Provide an overview of revisions to the AEMP sampling plan following technical review of the Joint MA/EMA Permits Application Review (Round 1 and Round 2).
 EMC Not required Not Applicable December 7, 2022 Joint MA/EMA Permits Application Review comments #1027 and #2118.
 EMB BW Gold to evaluate the potential for a water quality and sediment quality control site on Creek 705 to assess the potential effects when non-contact water from Lake 1682 is diverted to Lake 1538.
 Not Applicable-The evaluation of a potential water quality and sediment quality control site on Creek 705 will be initiated in 2023.
 The results of the study will be reported on in the 2023 AEMP Interpretive Report.
 March 16, 2023 Provide an overview of revisions to the AEMP sampling plan following technical review of the Joint MA/EMA Permits Application Review.
 Share preliminary findings related to the 2022 Aquatic Effects Monitoring Program Interpretive Report.
-Provide Kasandra (and EMC) with details/dates of the 2022 Kokanee summer spawning surveys.
+EMC Provide Kasandra (and EMC) with details/dates of the 2022 Kokanee summer spawning surveys.
 Not Applicable (the details/dates were provided via email and reported in ERM 2023b).
-September 21, 2023 Not required Not Applicable (see Version 2.0) February 15, 2024 • Share the preliminary findings of the 2023 AEMP fisheries results.
+September 21, 2023 • Provide a summary of the responses to Nechako First Nations comments on the 2023 AEMP Interpretive Report and the 2022 AEMP Cumulative Baseline Report.
+ELoMC Not required Not Applicable (see Version 2.0) February 15, 2024 • Share the preliminary findings of the 2023 AEMP fisheries results.
 ELoMC NFNs to have a Follow-Up meeting to discuss potential issues with the AEMP fisheries study design.
-See Version 2.0 July 19, 2024 • Discussion of NFNs concerns that were not addressed in the AEMP Plan, Version 2.0.
+See Version 2.0 July 19, 2024 Discussion of NFNs concerns that were not addressed in the AEMP Plan, Version 2.0.
 NFNs, BC ENV To address additional issues with the AEMP fisheries study design.
 See the Cover Letter for sections in the AEMP Plan where issues have been addressed.

-Date Topic(s) Attendees 1 Follow-Up Section in AEMP Plan, Version 3.0 September 18, 2024 • Provide a summary of responses to the NFNs comments on the 2024 AEMP Interpretive Report and Federal Follow-Up Program Reports for Decision Station 3.15, 3.14, and 3.16.
-NFNs Additional meeting to have further in-depth discussions regarding comments on Federal Follow-Up Program 3.14 and 3.16 Annual Reports See the Cover Letter for comments regarding the fisheries study design, responses, and, if applicable the section in the AEMP Plan where the comment was addressed.
-October 29, 2024 Review of three ENV requests identified to be completed outside of the submission of the AEMP Plan Version 3.
+Date Topic(s) Attendees 1 Follow-Up Section in AEMP Plan, Version 3.0 September 18, 2024 Provide a summary of responses to the NFNs comments on the 2024 AEMP Interpretive Report and Federal Follow-Up Program Reports for Decision Station 3.15, 3.14, and 3.16.
+NFNs Additional meeting to have further in-depth discussions regarding comments on Federal Follow-Up Program 3.14 and 3.16 Annual Reports See the Cover Letter for comments regarding the fisheries study design, responses, and, if applicable, the section in the AEMP Plan where the comment was addressed.
+October 29, 2024 • Review of three ENV requests identified to be completed outside of the submission of the AEMP Plan Version 3.
 BC ENV Not required Not applicable November 6, 2024 Discussion of NFNs comments on the 2023 Federal Follow-Up Program Annual Report.
 NFNs Additional meeting to discuss potential study design changes.
-Not applicable January 23, 2025 • Discussion of AEMP Plan Version 3 ELoMC Not required Not applicable January 30, 2025 Discussion of AEMP Plan Version 3 comments and how they will be addressed NFNs Not required Not applicable February 20, 2025 AEMP Implementation Framework NFNs Not required Not applicable February 27, 2025 Discussion of AEMP Plan Version 3 comments and how they will be addressed ments and how they will be Not applicable March 20, 2025 Discussion of high fish mortality rates observed in monitoring traps NFNs Request for mortality rates, rationale for high number, and mitigations Response to request provided in April 24 meeting.
+Not applicable January 23, 2025 • Discussion of AEMP Plan Version 3 ELoMC Not required Not applicable January 30, 2025 Discussion of AEMP Plan Version 3 comments and how they will be addressed NFNs Not required Not applicable February 20, 2025 AEMP Implementation Framework NFNs Not required Not applicable February 27, 2025 Discussion of AEMP Plan Version 3 comments and how they will be addressed ELoMC Not required Not applicable March 20, 2025 • Discussion of high fish mortality rates observed in monitoring traps NFNs Request for mortality rates, rationale for high number, and mitigations Response to request provided in April 24 meeting.
 March 27, 2025 Status of AEMP Plan Version 4 updates ELoMC Not required Not applicable April 24, 2025 AEMP Plan - Kokanee fry mortality during the outmigration surveys ELoMC Not required Not applicable